 You’ve taken the leap and gone global; now, your customers are experiencing their journey with you from different geographical locations and with an array of native languages.
 It makes sense, then, to start investing in that all-important multilingual aspect.

-MCX: The Key to International Success
+MCX: Multilingual Customer Experience is the Key to International Success

 The CSA’s 2020 edition of ‘Can’t Read, Won’t Buy’ highlighted the need for better access to information in languages other than English; their research showing that even where companies are offering multilingual options, localization is often not good enough.
 Nearly half of survey respondents said that they would leave a website when they encounter a translation problem – with 45% of those problems being bad quality content, lack of localized help and incomplete translation.